 - Front End Loads- Some mutual funds charge a fee as high as 5-6% of the total amount invested to purchase shares of that mutual fund.

 - Annual Fees- A fee charged every year you own shares of a mutual fund.
 These investment fees have a very wide range from as little as .2% up to as high as 5-6%.

 Fees can be really insidious.
 Every time you pay an investment fee, that’s money that does not get invested and never has a chance to grow.

 Obviously, the more investment fees you pay, the more investment growth you give up over the long term.
 High fees can literally cost you tens to hundreds of thousands of dollars in investment returns over your lifetime.

 TV shows and the internet like to portray investing as an exciting, fast moving game of hot stock tips and frequent trading.
 The reality is that good investing is actually very boring.

 It’s almost exciting as watching paint dry.

 Don’t check your investments every day.
 For that matter, don’t check them every week or every month.
-Maybe check them once every quarter.
+Check them once every quarter.